 Step 1: Decide how you want to be guided

-Some investors are content to use an online robo-advisor that can walk them through the process, while others prefer a human to offer answers to very specific questions.
+Some investors are content to use an online robo-advisor that can walk them through the process, while others prefer a human to answer very specific questions.

 Step 2: Figure out where you want to open your IRA

-The most common place to set up an account is a brokerage, though most banks, credit unions, mutual fund providers, and other investment companies can help you.
-Most institutions offering IRAs will be available either online or at brick-and-mortar locations.
+A brokerage is the most common place to set up an account, although most banks, credit unions, mutual fund providers, and other investment companies can help you.
+Most institutions offering IRAs allow you to set one up online.
 You'll want to ask about fees.
-Some providers charge setup, transaction, or monthly maintenance or custodial fees, while some won't charge anything.
+Some providers charge setup, transaction, or monthly maintenance fees.

 Step 3: Choose the type of IRA you want

-Your choice will be based on your personal investing preference and unique financial situation, current and future.
+Your choice will be based on your personal investing preferences and unique financial situation, current and future.
 There are currently four types of IRAs:

-• Simplified employee pension plan (SEP-IRA): This IRA allows employers to make contributions to a traditional IRA for themselves and their employees.
+- Simplified employee pension plan (SEP-IRA): This IRA allows employers to make contributions to an IRA for themselves and their employees.

-Although most IRAs give you almost unlimited freedom of investment choices, the IRS has set annual IRA contribution limits that can vary depending on the type of retirement account.
+Although most IRAs give you almost unlimited freedom of investment choices, the IRS sets annual IRA contribution limits that vary depending on the type of retirement account and your age.

 Step 4: Decide how much you want to invest

-The ideal amount is the maximum allowed with your specific type of IRA, deposited early in the year to allow interest to work its magic.
+The ideal amount is the maximum allowed with your specific type of IRA, deposited early in the year to allow compounding more time to work its magic.
 Unfortunately, we can't all do that.
-Try to set up an automatic weekly, biweekly, or monthly contribution -- the IRS doesn't have minimum deposit requirements -- that doesn't prevent you from paying off high-interest credit cards and loans or from maintaining an emergency fund.
+Try to set up an automatic weekly, biweekly, or monthly contribution that doesn't prevent you from paying off high-interest credit cards and loans or from maintaining an emergency fund.

 Step 5: Open your IRA